Text by James Bow.

-When the Bloor-Danforth extensions opened on May 11, 1968, more streetcar cutbacks occurred, though not as extensive as what took place in 1966.
-The portion of the Dundas streetcar operating north of Dundas West station was replaced by the Junction trolley bus while the Bloor and Danforth shuttle streetcars were also replaced, finishing the last remnants of the once great Bloor streetcar.
-Other than these streetcar routes, the 1968 subway extensions did not come as close to duplicating or intersecting the old streetcar network as the first segment of the Bloor-Danforth subway had done.
+When the BLOOR-DANFORTH extensions opened to the public on May 11, 1968, more streetcar cutbacks occurred, though not as extensive as what took place in 1966.
+The portion of the DUNDAS streetcar operating north of Dundas West station was replaced by the 40 JUNCTION trolley bus while the BLOOR and DANFORTH shuttle streetcars were abandoned outright, finishing the last remnants of the once great BLOOR streetcar.
+Other than these streetcar routes, the 1968 subway extensions did not come as close to duplicating or intersecting the old streetcar network as the first segment of the BLOOR-DANFORTH subway had done.

 In 1968 Metropolitan Toronto still had a two-zone fare system.
 The inverted “T” shape of the City of Toronto, plus just enough of the suburbs to make a smooth, roughly semicircular shape, formed Zone 1; everywhere else was Zone 2.
 So the subway crossed the zone boundary at Jane and Main Street stations.
 But applying the zonal fare system to the subway would have been inconvenient.
 Either passengers would all have had to carry some sort of ticket while riding, or Zone 2 stations would have to use a payment-on-exit system, which would also have constrained the fare structure.